laszukdawid/PyEMD/doc/eemd.rst

 Info
 ----
-Ensemble empirical mode decomposition (EEMD) creates an ensemble of worker each of which performs an EMD on a copy of the input signal with added noise.
+Ensemble empirical mode decomposition (EEMD) creates an ensemble of worker each of which performs an :doc:`EMD </emd>` on a copy of the input signal with added noise.
 When all workers finish their work a mean over all workers is considered as the true result.